peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string name,
         string value);

-Sets the name and value of a header field by index.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+ Sets the name and value of a header field by index.
+Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

   <b>Parameters:</b>

  * <i>index</i>: Zero-based index of the header field to set.